mwiater/gollamacli/README.md

     *   `name`: A user-friendly name for the host (e.g., "Local Ollama", "Work Server").
     *   `url`: The URL of the Ollama API endpoint (e.g., "http://localhost:11434").
     *   `type`: The type of host, either "ollama" or "lmstudio".
-*   `models`: A list of models to be managed by the tool.
+    *   `models`: A list of models to be managed by the tool for this host.
 *   `debug`: A boolean value (`true` or `false`) that toggles debug mode.
 When enabled, performance metrics are displayed after each response.

 ## Usage